 During the process, places will be identified where the patient visited in the past 10 days only and people that the patient met.
 Contents of conversations are not accessed.
 The information is used only by the Ministry of Health - and solely for finding those who were exposed to the patient and to discover the source of the infection.
-When we find out who was exposed to the patient - we will send them a text message (SMS) that will inform them that they must enter isolation immediately.
+When we find out who was exposed to the patient - we will send them a text message (SMS) or a voice message that will inform them that they must enter isolation immediately.

-- I have received a message (SMS) that I have to enter isolation - how can I know it is real?
+- I have received a message (SMS) or a voice message that I have to enter isolation - how can I know it is real?